 After the starting intravenous dose, you will have the next dose of 90 mg Stelara by an injection under your skin (subcutaneous injection) 8 weeks later, and then every 12 weeks therafter.

+Children with Crohn’s disease who weigh at least 40 kg

+The doctor will work out the recommended intravenous infusion dose for you based on your body weight.